sanjar-notes/react/home/4_resource_itineraries/2_React_the_complete_guide/15_Building_Custom_React_Hooks/186_Module_Introduction.md

 # 186. Module Introduction
-Created Tuesday 20 July 2022
+Created Wednesday 20 July 2022

 - Custom hooks are a way to re-use logic across components.
 - Custom hooks are not something *new*/*non-obvious*.
 They are just the practice of the DRY principle.